rajeshgajjala/MerchantsGuideToGalaxy/README.md

 ### Running the code:
+Import the Project into Eclipse and add the required JARs from lib folder to project build path.
+These JARs are required to execute the JUnit test cases.

 The Trade.java file has the main method to run the program.
-The inputFile is the file with a list of inputs for the program.
+The InputFile is the file with a list of inputs for the program.